dongasr/dtmbr/content/new-method/wireflows.md

   filename: "Wireflows"

 ---
-# "Visualising the relationships between wireframes"
+# Visualising the relationships between wireframes

 Wireflow diagrams are a quick way to visualise how individual screen designs ‘connect’ to each other.
 The wireflow method uses elements from wireframes and flowcharts, bringing both of these communication tools together.